 "Today, the Senate provided recognition to Filipino World War II veterans for their brave and courageous service to the United States," said Hirono in a statement. ". . .
 For decades they have continued to fight for the benefits they have earned and to be reunited with their families in the United States.
-I thank my Senate colleagues for joining me in recognizing these veterans' service and sacrifice with the
+I thank my Senate colleagues for joining me in recognizing these veterans' service and sacrifice with the Congressional Gold Medal, one of our nation's highest civilian honors."
+The bill will now go through the House and be put to a vote.

-Polaris Tours 2016 Schedule
+- JACL National Staff Polaris Tours 2016 Schedule Sep.

-And the second sec Sep.
 05 - Sep.
 17 Great Canadian Rail Journey: "Toronto, Jasper, Lake Louise, Banff, Victoria, Vancouver" Sep.
 30 - Oct.
 10 Ecuador: From the Andes to the Amazon: "Quito, Otavalo, Papallacta, Banos" Oct.
 05 - Oct.
 16 Portugal In Depth: "Lisbon, Oporto, Viseu, Evora, Algarve" Oct.
 16 - Oct.
 25 Autumn Japan: "Hiroshima, Miyajima, Himeji, Kyoto, Kanazawa, Takayama, Shirakawa-go, Tokyo" Oct.
 27 - Nov.
 07 Discovering Poland: "Warsaw, Krakow, Wroclaw, Gdansk" Oct.
 30 - Nov.
 10 The Best of Kyushu: "Fukuoka, Nagasaki, Kumamoto, Ibusuki, Kagoshima, Miyazaki, Beppu" Nov.
 27 - Dec.
 14 Icons of India & Dubai: "Dubai, Delhi, Agra, Ranthambore Nat'l Park, Jaipur, Mumbai, Cochin"